Find Trade Colleges

 Allied Health majors at Northeast take out an average of $10,651 in student loans while working on their Associate Degree.

 With a ranking of #6, Western Nebraska Community College did quite well on this year’s most popular schools for allied health professions students working on their associate degree.
-Located in the remote town of Scottsbluff, WNCC is a public school with a small student population.
+Located in the town of Scottsbluff, WNCC is a public college with a small student population.

 About 85% of the students majoring in allied health at the school are women while 15% are male.